A New Home for the Tower Theatre

 - What and where is the Company's new home?

 The Tower Theatre is an impressive Victorian Gothic building situated in Stoke Newington (N16 7HR) which has been a Methodist Chapel, a Synagogue and, most recently, a women-only gym.

 What does this property offer the Tower Theatre Company?

 Plans for the building include a flexible theatre with a capacity of about 100 seats (depending on the configuration), three rehearsal rooms, an office, some space for set builds, props and costume stores, as well as the all-important bar and social space.

 - How soon can we move in?

-We hope to be able to move many of our activities into the building by early summer.
-Relocating the office, props and costume store and rehearsal space will free up our current outgoings to ensure that costs are contained.
-We are aiming to launch our first season of plays there in Autumn 2018.
+We already have moved many of our activities into the building.
+Relocating the office, props and costume store and rehearsal space has reduced outgoings.
+We are aiming to open the theatre and launch our first season of plays there in Autumn 2018.

 How much of our "wish-list" does the building provide?

 Will we be OK financially now we have bought Sunstone House?

 Since we left the Canonbury Tower in 2003 we've been looking for a permanent home for the company which will enable us to remain financially secure and viable for a long-term future.
 After more than a year of negotiation the Tower Theatre (then known as Sunstone House) became a realistic choice both from a cost and adaptability perspective.
 The Board of Trustees carried out some rigorous costings and forecasting and the Business Plan was assessed and deemed robust by an independent accountancy firm.
 We will have to raise some further funds for specific additional works in due course (for example to make the building properly accessible) but we can afford to do what we need in order to move in right now.

 - When can I see what it looks like, and take a tour?